ovanschie/mageFaker/README.md

-mageFaker
+MageFaker
 =========

-**Sample data generator for Magento [WIP]**
+**Sample data generator for Magento**

 This simple module generates sample data for Magento.
 U can insert unlimited data of any type.
-It is not designed for showcase content, due to duplicated product names and limited images, but it is great for development / testing / benchmarking.
-It uses names and images from the Magento sample data package.
+It is not designed for showcase content, due to duplicated product names and limited images, but is great for development / testing / benchmarking.
+Names and images come from the Magento sample data package.

 #Features

-- Add any number of desired content.
-1 - 10.000 products for example (large numbers can take a while)
+- Add any number of desired data (large numbers can take a while)
 - Products can be assigned to multiple categories
 - Ability to remove fake data, without losing "real" content
+- Quick create custom categories

 #Currently supported data types

 - Categories
 - Simple products
- - Configurable products & color swatches
+- Configurable products with color swatches
 - Product reviews and ratings

 More to come.

 #Requirements